-10 Job share deadline: Prior to the beginning of the transfer round.
+- Job share deadline: Prior to the beginning of the transfer round. - 15 CPS Job Fairs will be open to both internal and external candidates. - 16 e.

-11 e.
 Selection Process

-- The Board and Federation agree that teachers and principals should have a greater role in selecting teachers to fill vacancies.
+The Board and Federation agree that teachers and principals should have a greater role in selecting teachers to fill vacancies.
 Therefore, the parties agree that such decisions shall be discussed jointly by the principal and teachers in that department, team, or level at the school.
-These provisions apply only to positions, which serve at a single school and report to the principal. - When vacancies occur, teachers in the department, team, primary or intermediate unit shall elect no more than four teachers in the unit, one of whom shall be the lead teacher in the unit, if any, to serve with the principal or designee as an interview panel.
-In schools, the team and the principal or designee shall constitute the interview panel, with the addition of a teacher in the same subject area as the vacancy who shall be appointed by the ILT. - When vacancies occur in school wide positions, including elementary and middle school art, music and physical education specialists, educational support personnel, librarians and teacher-librarians, the ILT shall select four teachers to serve with the principal or designee as an interview panel.
-If fewer than three teachers remain in a team, department or unit, the ILT shall select additional teachers to serve on the interview panel to reach a minimum of three.
+These provisions apply only to positions, which serve at a single school and report to the principal.

+- When vacancies occur, teachers in the department, team, primary or intermediate unit shall elect no more than four (4) teachers in the unit, one (1) of whom shall be the lead teacher in the unit, if any, to serve with the principal or designee as an interview panel.
+In schools, the team and the principal or designee shall constitute the interview panel, with the addition of a teacher in the same subject area as the vacancy who shall be appointed by the ILT. - When vacancies occur in school wide positions, including elementary and middle school art, music and physical education specialists, educational support personnel, librarians and teacher-librarians, the ILT shall select four (4) teachers to serve with the principal or designee as an interview panel.
+If three (3) or fewer teachers remain in a team, department or unit, the ILT shall select additional teachers to serve on the interview panel to reach a complement of four (4).
 The panel shall review any relevant written information provided by the applicant or by the principal, and interview preferred applicants.
 Following such review and the interviews, the panel shall select a teacher for the vacancy.
-In making its decision, the panel shall apply criteria stipulated in f. and g. below. - Interview Panels: Each Team and/or Department shall submit to Human Resources the names of teachers serving on the Interview Panels by February 1.
+In making its decision, the panel shall apply criteria stipulated in f. and g. below. - Interview Panels: Each Team and/or Department shall submit to Human Resources the names of teachers serving on the Interview Panels by January 10.
 This will be shared with the CFT. - Applicant Pool: The Interview Panel shall review the complete list of applicants for the posted position.
-Once the Interview Panel reviews the entire list, recommendation for scheduling interviews shall be made. - Selection of a candidate requires the agreement between the principal and a majority of the teachers of the selection panel and is final unless f. and/or g. are not followed. - A team of teachers or the majority of the team with appropriate certification for the posted positions may apply for vacant positions at any school, which has a sufficient number of vacancies. - For vacancies occurring during summer recess, the principal shall be responsible to make good faith efforts to contact all screening panel members.
-At least two members of the screening panel must participate in the summer selection process. - 38 f.
-Interview Panel Protocols - The interview panel shall create a list of interview questions.
-Scoring rubrics shall be created for each question.
-Panel members shall score each question individually.
-Score sheets shall be scored and dated by each panel member.
-The interview panel shall tally the score sheets together. - Other information that may be considered by the panel includes: - 43 Resume - Evaluation Results - References - Observations - 42
+Once the Interview Panel reviews the entire list, recommendation for scheduling interviews shall be made.

+- Selection of a candidate requires the agreement between the principal and a majority of the teachers of the selection panel and is final unless f. and/or g. are not followed. - A team of teachers or the majority of the team with appropriate certification for the posted positions may apply for vacant positions at any school, which has a sufficient number of vacancies. - For vacancies occurring during summer recess, the principal shall be responsible to make good faith efforts to contact all screening panel members.
+At least two (2) members of the screening panel must participate in the summer selection process. - f.
+Interview Panel Protocols